UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/uDeploy-Application/overview.md

 ## Release Note

+### Version 90
+Run Application Process should detect if the process is canceled and set detailsLink.

+### Version 89

+DVOPS-I-769: Added Request Description field to the Run Application Process step.

+### Version 88

+Remove Apache Commons-Lang 2.x

 ### Version 87

 Updating Jettison library to 1.5.4.

 ### Version 77